Leading the way for those left behind in pain

 Dysmenorrhea is pain related to menstruation.
 In up to 15% of women, this pain can be severe enough to limit their ability to participate in school, work, and other daily activities.

 NSAIDs are frequently used alone or in combination with other therapies to treat dysmenorrhea.
-However, traditional NSAIDs are not recommended in people with VWD and other bleeding concerns because of their inhibitory effect on platelet aggregation.
+However, traditional NSAIDs are not recommended for everyone because of their inhibitory effect on platelet aggregation or their gastrointestinal adverse effects.

 At Tremeau, we know there are patients and families in need of better non-opioid pain therapies.
 Because of this need, we are working to bring our investigational therapies to market as soon as possible for eligible patients.